arikkfir/greenstar/README.md

 GreenSTAR is your own personal accountant, ready to serve, and ready to save!

+## Status

+GreenSTAR is still a work-in-progress, and as such, should be considered in alpha status and not recommended for use.

 ## Architecture

 See the [architecture](ARCHITECTURE.md) document on how the application is designed & architected (work-in-progress).